bensugursoy/Drone-Swarm-RL-airsim-sb3/README.md

 * PettingZoo & SuperSuit
 * Akiya Kamimura

+## Citation

+If you find this work useful in your research, you are welcome to cite it.
+An official publication is currently in preparation and will be linked here once available.
+In the meantime, feel free to reference this repository and acknowledge the work.

 ## License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.